carpentries/lessondev-trainer-training/episodes/backward-design.md

   - and evaluating the curriculum design based on this assessment.
-- Backward design helps keep curriculum development focussed on the intended learner, and it can make it easier to trim down lesson content to focus only on what is required to achieve specific outcomes?
+- Backward design helps keep curriculum development focussed on the intended learner, and it can make it easier to trim down lesson content to focus only on what is required to achieve specific outcomes.
 - Creating a new lesson/curriculum with backward design can take more time than an alternative, "content-first" approach.